-- (1) 1The grades for individual examinations will be determined by the responsible examiners.
-2Examinations will be assessed using the following grades: - 1 = very good (outstanding performance), - 2 = good (performance which is well above average standards), - 3 = satisfactory (performance which meets average standards), - 4 = sufficient (performance which, despite its shortcomings, still meets required standards), - 5 = unsatisfactory (performance which, due to its significant shortcomings, fails to meet required standards). - (2) 1Intermediate grading may be used to permit differentiated assessment of examinations.
-2To this end, the grades will be increased or lowered by a value of 0.3; grades 0.7, 4.3, 4.7 and 5.3 will not be used. - (3) For examinations described in the Annex as "non-graded", the student will only be awarded a grade of "pass" or "fail". - (4) 1A student will only be deemed to have passed a module examination comprising several course examinations if they have passed all of the individual course examinations.
-2The grade awarded for a module is the arithmetic mean of the individual grades in accordance with the weighting of the various course examinations as specified in the Annex; "non-graded" examinations as specified in Paragraph 3 will not be included in the grade for the module.
+- (1) The grades for individual examinations will be determined by the responsible examiners.
+Examinations will be assessed using the following grades: - 1 = very good (outstanding performance), - 2 = good (performance that is well above average standards), - 3 = satisfactory (performance that meets average standards), - 4 = sufficient (performance that, despite its shortcomings, still meets required standards), - 5 = unsatisfactory (performance that, due to its significant shortcomings, fails to meet required standards). - Intermediate grading may be used to permit differentiated assessment of examinations.
+To this end, the grades will be increased or lowered by a value of 0.3; grades 0.7, 4.3, 4.7 and 5.3 will not be used.

+- (3) For examinations described in the Annex as "non-graded", the student will only be awarded a grade of "pass" or "fail". - (4) 1A student will only be deemed to have passed a module examination comprising several course examinations if they have passed all of the individual course examinations.
+2The grade awarded for a module is the arithmetic mean of the grades awarded for the individual course examinations in accordance with the weighting of these course examinations as specified in the Annex; "non-graded" examinations as specified in Paragraph 3 will not be included in the grade for the module.
 3The value obtained will be truncated to one decimal place without rounding.
 4The same will apply in cases where an examination is assessed by several examiners.
 5Accordingly, the following grades will apply:

+'''

-up to 1.5 = "very good" above 1.5 to 2.5 = "good" above 2.5 to 3.5 = "satisfactory" above 3.5 to 4.0 = "sufficient"
+up to 1.5 = "very good"

+above 1.5 to 2.5 = "good"

+above 2.5 to 3.5 = "satisfactory"

+above 3.5 to 4.0 = "sufficient"

+above 4.0 = "unsatisfactory"

+'''

 (5) 1The grades achieved in the module examinations will be weighted by the number of credits awarded.
 2The overall grade awarded for the Master's programme is the credit-weighted arithmetic mean of the grades for all modules and the credit-weighted grade for the final thesis, provided this has not been included in an overall grade for a module; Paragraph 4, Sentence 3 will apply accordingly.
-3Non-graded examinations as specified in Paragraph 3 will not be included in the calculation of the overall grade.
-4Where an overall grade of 1.3 or higher is awarded, the grade "passed with distinction" will be awarded.
+3Where an overall grade of 1.3 or higher is awarded, the grade "passed with distinction" will be awarded.